 GSS Travel Grant:

 The purpose of this travel grant is to assist graduate students with professional conferences, case competitions, and archive travel.

-Note: The Graduate Student Senate (GSS) Travel Grand (TG) is intended to supplement existing funds, not to superseded them.
+Note: The Graduate Student Senate (GSS) Travel Grant (TG) is intended to supplement existing funds, not to supersede them.

 The GSS application form automatically collects email addresses for Lehigh University users.
 Therefore, use your Lehigh google acount to fill in the form.